Old Faithful Geyser Streaming Webcam

 Wind catches the over-spray from Old Faithful during an eruption and coats the dome housing for the camera with water, silica and dirt.
 Cleaning the dome on a regular basis in the winter isn't always possible given the snow depth and access to the webcam.
 In the spring, summer and fall, we do our best to clean the lens with available staff.

 What is causing the camera image to shake or sway from time to time?
 It looks choppy.

 Why don’t you have a label that pops up to tell us the name of the geyser we’re watching?

 This webcam is HD, but our bandwidth capacity on the available T1 line restricts us to using a resolution of 960x540 at 15 frames per second.
 Hopefully you will agree that the image you see today is sharper than our previous streaming webcam.

 Why do I sometimes get an image that is almost all grey with very little detail?

-Who is controlling the aiming of the camera?
+Who is controlling the camera?

 Are there plans to make the camera controls available to the general public?